 You will be assessed through a combination of 5,000-word written assignments, project work, portfolios and presentations, as well as a 10,000 word research report and summary.
 Opportunities to receive formative feedback are embedded into each module.

 The programme is delivered by a team of research-active academic staff who have extensive expertise in education and its related disciplines.

 The work of the programme team has national and international impact, contributing to and informing education curricula and learning techniques, both in the UK and overseas.

-Their research interests include reflexivity and learning, educational policy and practice, educational leadership, as well as research methods and methodologies.
+Their research interests include educational policy and practice, educational leadership, educational philosophy as well as research methods and methodologies.

 How to apply